Greece–Romania relations: Interwar period

 Negotiations with Greece resumed in March 1928, during a regular League of Nations conference in Geneva.
 The Greek–Romanian Non-Aggression and Arbitration Pact was signed by Michalaokopoulos and Titulescu on 21 March.
 The two sides agreed to abstain from engaging each other in military confrontations, instead resolving their differences through diplomatic channels.
 According to the rules previously laid out by the League of Nations.
 In 1931, Venizelos visited Bucharest to conclude the Greek–Romanian Trade and Shipping Agreement with his counterpart Nicolae Iorga.

-Modern Day
+Modern day

 Since the fall of the Soviet Union and the return of democracy in Romania, many Romanians have emigrated to Greece for economic reasons.
 Both countries are full members of the European Union, the Council of Europe, NATO and the Organization of the Black Sea Economic Cooperation (BSEC).

-The level of Romanian-Greek bilateral relations is considered exceptionally good as Greece has warmly supported and contributed to Romania's entry into NATO and prompt accession into the European Union.
+Greece has warmly supported and contributed to Romania's entry into NATO and prompt accession into the European Union.
 Greece was the fifth member state of the EU and first among the old members to ratify the Treaty of Accession of Bulgaria and Romania to the EU.
-Greece is among the three top investors in Romania, with almost 800 active businesses and invested capital totalling 3 billion euros.
+According to the Greek Ministry of Foreign Affairs, in 2006 Greece was among the three top investors in Romania, with almost 800 active businesses and invested capital totalling 3 billion euros.
 According to the General Secretariat for Greeks Abroad, the Greek community in Romania numbers 14,000.

+Tourism

+Greece has generally been one of the most popular tourist destinations for Romanians.
+In 2022, 1,378,758 Romanians visited Greece, making it the most popular tourist destination among Romanians.
+93,196 Greeks in turn visited Romania in 2022.